-We talked to Markus Behmann, director and founder of VEO Capital, about building online businesses and this is what he said about it.
+Markus Behmann, director and founder of VEO Capital tells us about building online businesses during a health crisis.

 First of all, how are you and your family doing in these COVID-19 times?